go-fuego/fuego/documentation/docs/guides/openapi.md

 )

 func main() {
-	fuego.NewServer(
+	s := fuego.NewServer(
 		fuego.WithEngineOptions(
 			fuego.WithOpenAPIConfig(fuego.OpenAPIConfig{
+				Disabled:          false,                   // If true, the server will not serve nor generate any OpenAPI resources
-				DisableSwaggerUI: false,                   // If true, the server will not serve the swagger ui nor the openapi json spec
+				DisableSwaggerUI:  false,                   // If true, the server will not serve the swagger ui
 				DisableLocalSave:  false,                   // If true, the server will not save the openapi json spec locally
+				DisableMessages:   false,                   // If true, the engine will not print messages
+				PrettyFormatJSON:  true,                    // Pretty prints the OpenAPI spec with proper JSON indentation
 				SwaggerURL:        "/swagger",              // URL to serve the swagger ui
 				SpecURL:           "/swagger/openapi.json", // URL to serve the openapi json spec
 				JSONFilePath:      "doc/openapi.json",      // Local path to save the openapi json spec
-				UIHandler:        DefaultOpenAPIHandler,   // Custom UI handler
+				UIHandler:         fuego.DefaultOpenAPIHandler, // Custom UI handler
 			}),
 		),
 	)